quarkquartet/hugo-personal-source/content/en/research/research.md

 # Projects

 Here is a list of the projects that I've worked on.
+The introduction of each projects are really introductory and only assumes the reader have the basic knowledge of quantum field theory or even less.
+If you are an expert and want to have a quick understanding of what I'm working on, skip the introduction section.